OlehNov/devops_roadmap/docs/EN/MANAGERS.md

 ### Request Requirements:
  - Authentication Bearer token
- - User with ADMIN role:
+ - User with ADMIN role or:
     - User with MANAGER role and same object id
     - User stuff